Nawaz Sharif Fast Facts

 January 2000 - Sharif goes on trial for charges of hijacking/terrorism and conspiracy to commit murder.

 April 6, 2000 - Is convicted of plane hijacking/terrorism and sentenced to life imprisonment.
-He is charged with hijacking because he attempted to prevent a plane Musharraf was flying in from landing at any airport in Pakistan, when the plane was extremely low on fuel.
+He is charged with hijacking because he attempted to prevent a plane Musharraf was flying in from landing at any airport in Pakistan, when the plane was low on fuel.
 Sharif knew of Musharraf's coup intentions.

 July 22, 2000 - Is convicted of corruption and sentenced to an additional 14-years imprisonment while already serving a life sentence.
 His failure to declare assets and pay taxes led to the conviction.

-December 2000 - Is released from prison by a deal brokered by the Saudi royal family and he and his family head to Saudi Arabia for 10 years in exile.
+December 2000 - Is released from prison by a deal brokered by the Saudi royal family.

 December 2000-August 2007- In exile in Saudi Arabia.

 October 29, 2004 - Mian Muhammad Sharif, Nawaz's father, dies and Sharif seeks a brief return to Pakistan to attend his funeral, after serving only four of his 10-year exile in Saudi Arabia.
-The request is not allowed and Nawaz Sharif does not return for his father's funeral.
+The request is denied.

 August 23, 2007 - Pakistan's Supreme court lifts the exile imposed on Sharif.
 He served only seven of his 10-year exile.